09tangriro/Pearl/README.md

     ) -> Log:
     """
     Specify your algorithm logic here!
-Should call your critic_updater and actor_updater and return a `Log` object, details of which can be found in anvil/common/type_aliases.py
+Should call your critic_updater and actor_updater and return a `Log` object, details of which can be found in anvil_rl/common/type_aliases.py
     """
 ```
-For more examples, see implementations under `anvil/agents`!
+For more examples, see implementations under `anvil_rl/agents`!

 ### Agent performance
 To see training performance, use the command `tensorboard --logdir runs` or `tensorboard --logdir <tensorboard_log_path>` defined in your algorithm class initialization.

 ## Credit
-Anvil was inspired by [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) and [Tonic](https://github.com/fabiopardo/tonic)
+AnvilRL was inspired by [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3) and [Tonic](https://github.com/fabiopardo/tonic)